disidrosi/disidrosi.github.io/content/blog/04-glass-structure/index.md

 author: "Tobia Cavalli"
 title: "The Science of Glass: From Structure to Stability"
 date: "2024-10-27"
+summary: "Explore the science behind glass---from its disordered
+    atomic structure and metastable nature to the glass transition process."
 description: "An exploration of the atomic structure of glass: its amorphous
     nature, non-equilibrium state, glass transition, and formation from supercooled liquids.
 Discover what makes glass unique compared to